 Erik Gensler on Fundraising in a Digital World

 Photo Erik Gensler's house: John Muggenborg.

 Erik Gensler founded Capacity Interactive, the New York-based digital marketing consultancy for the arts, in 2008.
 He is also the initiator of the related conference, Digital Marketing Boot Camp for the Arts.
-Erik will be a speaker at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May.
+Erik was a speaker at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.

 You started off at a management consultancy – so how did you come to found a digital marketing service for arts organizations?

 I grew up loving the arts – my parents were New Yorkers stranded in Ohio, so we attended lots of cultural events.
 It was a big part of my life as a kid.
 Later, after working in marketing it seemed a natural step to join New York City Opera, just as art organizations were needing to go digital in a big way.

 We currently have 200 arts organizations as our clients and a staff of 50.
 Digital marketing is very technical – you have to have a level of expertise that most arts organizations don’t have inhouse, so we’re the perfect add-on.
 We do web analytics, digital advertising, search-engine optimization, that sort of thing.